BAMresearch/2PP-TestArtifact/README.md

 ## How to cite?

-This work is currently available as pre-print here:
+This work is currently available as preprint here:

 Please cite this work as:

+After peer-review this part will be changed.

 ## Further ideas for optimization: